top of page

 ➜ Despite its name, know that not all countries are eligible for free transit and that only some cities can be visited (but all major ones are included!).
 You can read more about this here.

-BOOKING YOUR STAY: HOTELS
+BOOKING YOUR STAY IN CHINA: HOTELS

 The VISA process is maybe not the best part of your vacation, but a few of the other pre-departure steps can be more exciting!
 Among these is the choice of where to stay and the booking of your hotel rooms.